 Using the data above, one would save approximately $60/month, or $700/year in direct costs by growing their own veggies with FarmBot vs buying them at the store.
-If a FarmBot costs approximately $3,500 (kit, shipping, taxes, supporting infrastructure, soil, etc) then this would indicate a return on investment of five years.
+If a FarmBot costs approximately $2,900 (kit, shipping, taxes, supporting infrastructure, soil, etc) then this would indicate a return on investment of just over four years.
 However, this is not a complete picture because it does not take into account indirect costs such as fuel consumption when traveling to the store, the time required to shop for veggies vs harvest them from FarmBot, or the social cost of CO2 emissions.
 So let’s look at what the cost savings and ROI of FarmBot is when taking into account indirect costs as well.

 Considering Indirect Costs